Gary Morris: Early life

-He was born in Fort Worth, Texas, United States.
-Morris has two siblings, a twin sister, Carey and a younger brother, Mark.
+Morris was born in Fort Worth, Texas.
+He has two siblings, a twin sister, Carey, and a younger brother, Mark.
 Even though Morris was best known for pop-oriented hits in the 1980s, he was descended from a long line of traditional country singers, who sang hard-twang country and also gospel.

 Gary's family moved from Fort Worth to North Richland Hills, Texas in the late 1950s.
-While in the third grade, Morris and his sister won a talent show, after singing their rendition of the pop hit "This Old House," originally popularized by Rosemary Clooney.
 Morris, a good athlete, played four sports at Richland High School, which led to a scholarship with Cisco Junior College in Texas.
 It was during college that singing became Morris's chosen vocation, and he decided to move to Colorado.
 He and his two friends formed a trio, and asked a Colorado Springs bartender if they could get up on the bandstand and perform a few songs, and the audience's response (and tips) convinced Morris to put his college plans on hold and to pursue a performing career.

 In the early 1970s, Morris made a living by singing in nightclubs in Denver, Colorado.
 He also wrote a few commercial jingles for Frontier Airlines.
 In 1976, Morris signed on with Jimmy Carter's presidential campaign and sang at fundraisers during Carter's campaign.
 This job led to Morris' performing at the White House following Carter's election.
 In the audience was Nashville country music producer Norro Wilson, to whom Morris later gave a demo tape.
 Wilson liked what he heard, and soon signed Morris to his label Warner Bros.
 Records.

 Recording career

 Morris signed his recording contract with Warner Bros. in 1980.
 After a pair of minor hits landed just inside the top 40 of the Billboard Hot Country Singles chart, he scored his breakthrough hit with "Headed for a Heartache"; that song reached No. 8 on the country chart in late 1981.
 Two follow-up singles also reached the top 15.

 Morris' 1983 album, Why Lady Why focused more on ballads.
-One of the album's four singles was "Wind Beneath My Wings," which showcased Morris' soaring tenor.
+One of the album's four singles was "Wind Beneath My Wings", which showcased Morris' soaring tenor.
 Written by Larry Henley and Jeff Silbar, the song about heroes — which Morris recorded as a ballad — became one of the earliest hit versions of the song; a better-known version by Bette Midler would top the Billboard Hot 100 in 1989.
-The Why Lady Why album also featured the ballad "The Love She Found in Me," the mid-tempoed "Velvet Chains" and the up-tempoed title track as singles; all of them peaked in the top 10 of the Billboard Hot Country Singles chart.
-Also during this time, Morris recorded a duet with Lynn Anderson called "You're Welcome to Tonight," which became a top 10 hit.
+The Why Lady Why album also featured the ballad "The Love She Found in Me", the mid-tempoed "Velvet Chains" and the up-tempoed title track as singles; all of them peaked in the top 10 of the Billboard Hot Country Singles chart.
+Also during this time, Morris recorded a duet with Lynn Anderson called "You're Welcome to Tonight", which became a top 10 hit.